 For the most comfortable night, really think about your sleeping pad system.

 Since women have curves, sleeping on the ground can really hurt our hips and shoulders.
+With my wide hips and smaller waist I would often wake up with a leg completely numb and it would take hours to get rid of most of the aches and pains.
 A sleeping pad will pad these areas to help prevent you from feeling like death warmed over the next morning.

 Some pads, like Therm-a-rest, even have sleeping pads designed specifically for women with extra padding where we need it.

-If you don't want or can't afford a pad, layering your extra clothing beneath your sleeping bag will keep you warmer and give you a little cushion to prevent those morning blues.
+If you don't want or can't afford a pad, layering your extra clothing beneath your sleeping bag will give you a little cushion to prevent those morning blues.

 Sleeping with something between you and the hard ground also has an extra benefit, it will keep you warmer.
 The ground stays cold, so it sucks the warmth right out of you.
 Extra padding means the cold ground doesn't make you cold.